-- k) For development that is set back from the street through the use of a forecourt, patio or other publicly accessible extension of the pedestrian space, the extension of space must incorporate materials and a design that creates an uninterrupted interface with the realm.
-Supports Objective CO3 - Through the Land Use By-law, appropriate setbacks shall be determined to accommodate road widening for the purposes of active transportation and transit lanes.
-Supports Objective CO3 - m) To minimize negative impacts on pedestrians and the public realm, the Land Use By-law shall restrict the number of driveway accesses per lot on public streets.
+LU k) For development that is set back from the street through the use of a forecourt, patio or other publicly accessible extension of the pedestrian space, the extension of space must incorporate materials and a design that creates an uninterrupted interface with the realm.
 Supports Objective CO3 a) Allow, but not require, private on-site parking in support of new multi-unit residential and commercial developments.
 Supports Objective CO1-CO3